 Barry Louis Polisar is an author, songwriter, poet, and story-teller for children who also writes songs and books for adults.
 He performs his songs on two different Grammy Award-winning albums and sings his song All I Want is You in the opening credits of the Academy Award winning movie Juno.

 Barry’s songs are featured in television shows, feature films, and dozens of TV ads throughout the world.
 His books and poems have been translated into other languages and his songs have been recorded and performed by singers and musicians internationally.
 He has written songs for Sesame Street and The Weekly Reader and starred in a television show for children that won two Emmy awards.

 “A delightfully subversive antidote to Mr. Rogers.”

-We’re Not Kidding!--a 2-CD Tribute Album--features sixty of Barry’s songs performed by musicians from around the world who listened to Barry’s songs growing up.
+We’re Not Kidding! is a 2-CD “Tribute” album featuring sixty of Barry’s songs re-imagined and performed in genres as diverse as hip-hop, folk, jazz, rock, and klezmer, by musicians from around the world–many who listened to Barry’s songs when they were children.

 “An unconventional, yet spot-on children’s entertainer and education advocate.”